 - Rainbow/PUSH Coalition's One Thousand Churches.
 Forming a partnership with Rainbow/PUSH Coalition's One Thousand Churches Connected to provide financial education seminars at community churches across the United States, and providing annual grants of $120,000 to support the Cirilo McSween-New York Life-PUSH for Excellence Scholarships that provide educational support and scholarships for African American youth.

 - Eagle Academy Foundation.
-Helping Eagle Academy Foundation embark on a network-wide expansion of its summer programming called Summer SOAR (Sustaining Our Academic Results) for middle school scholars, and assisting to complete the planning phase of the Eagle Institute, which is designed to assist schools in other geographies with a similar mission.
-Last year we provided a $250,000 grant to help fund the Academy’s summer enrichment programs for middle school students and training programs for educators, focusing on supporting the educational needs of young men of color.
-This was our third major grant to the Academy, with total grants now totaling more than $850,000.
+Helping the Eagle Academy Foundation embark on a network-wide expansion of its summer programs Summer Bridge and Summer SOAR (Sustaining Our Academic Results) for middle school scholars, and supporting creation and growth of the Eagle Institute, which is designed to assist schools in other schools across the country with a similar mission.
+In 2019 we provided a two-year $250,000 grant to help fund the Academy’s summer enrichment programs for middle school students and training programs for educators, focusing on supporting the educational needs of young men of color.
+This was our third major grant to the Academy, with total grants now totaling more than $900,000.*

 New York Life is also committed to initiatives that study and explore the Black experience, with a focus on helping Black Americans research their history and ancestry, and promoting education on Black history.
 Examples include: